idlesign/uwsgiconf/README.rst

 *Configure uWSGI from your Python code*

-If you think you known uWSGI you're probably wrong.
+If you think you know uWSGI you're probably wrong.
 It is always more than you think it is.
 There are so many subsystems and options_ (800+) it is difficult to even try to wrap your mind around.

 .. _options: http://uwsgi-docs.readthedocs.io/en/latest/Options.html